akhilsb/Post-Quantum-SMR/benchmark/README.md

 * `sync_retry_nodes`: Determine with how many nodes to sync when re-trying to send sync-request.
 These nodes are picked at random from the committee.
 * `batch_size`: The preferred batch size.
 The workers seal a batch of transactions when it reaches this size.
 Denominated in bytes.
 * `max_batch_delay`: The delay after which the workers seal a batch of transactions, even if `max_batch_size` is not reached.
 Denominated in ms.

+### Configuring HashRand
+Extract the files from `hashrand-config` directory into the `benchmark` directory.
+For example, if running a protocol on $n=4$ nodes, extract files from `hrnd-4.zip` file into this folder.
+If `PQ-Tusk` needs to be instantiated with BLS signatures, extract the files in the `tkeys-{n}.tar.gz` file into this directory.
+Further, change the `consensus/src/lib.rs` file from lines 139-145 and configure the `hashrand` common coin provider to instead use `Dfinity-DVRF` beacon.

+In case custom configuration files for a different number of nodes need to be generated, check out the [HashRand](https://github.com/akhilsb/hashrand-rs) repository.

 ### Run the benchmark
 Once you specified both `bench_params` and `node_params` as desired, run: